[?] Subscribe To This Site

 When the bill comes in, make sure you pay it on time.
 The fee for interest can jump if you don't.

 Try not to make only the minimum payments.
-This makes the payment process take too long, and certainly increases the cost with interest tacked on.
-Avoid those credit-finance-charges as much as possible, which are the main cause of the credit-card-dilemma you will face.
+This makes the payment process take far too long, and certainly increases the cost with interest tacked on.

 If for some reason you can't make a payment, never ever ignore the bill.
 It's not going to go away.